Nutriadmin/hipaa-policies/source/sections/03-policy_management_policy.md

 1. All policies are stored and up to date to maintain NutriAdmin compliance with HIPAA, and other relevant standards.
 Updates and version control are done similar to source code control.
 2. Policy update requests can be made by any workforce member at any time.
 Furthermore, all policies are reviewed annually by both the Security and Privacy Officer to assure they are accurate and up-to-date.
 3. NutriAdmin employees may request changes to policies using the following process:
-    1. The NutriAdmin employee initiates a policy Change Request by creating a User Story on the VSTS Compliance Review Activity (CRA) Project and by sending an email detailing the proposed change to the Security Officer or to the Privacy Officer.
+    1. The NutriAdmin employee initiates a policy Change Request by creating a User Story on the Azure DevOps Compliance Review Activity (CRA) Project and by sending an email detailing the proposed change to the Security Officer or to the Privacy Officer.
 The Change Request may optionally include a GitHub pull request from a separate branch or repository containing the desired changes.
     2. The Security Officer or the Privacy Officer is assigned to review the policy Change Request.
     3. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the Change Request.
 If the Change Request is rejected, it goes back for further review and documentation.
     4. If the review is approved, the Security Officer or Privacy Officer implements the Change Request to the policy or assigns an authorized employee to publish the changes.
 The Security Officer or Privacy officer may add any pertinent notes required.